 For a tourist visiting India for the first time, and wanting to spend just 8 days visiting it’s highlights, the Golden Triangle tour would be an ideal choice.
 Including some of the best known culturally rich and historically significant highlights of India, our 8-day tour includes the Golden Triangle with Udaipur. the itinerary starts from the capital city, Delhi, an active metropolis, with a unique combination of the ancient and the contemporary era.
 Post Delhi, you head east, to Agra, the city famous for the Taj Mahal.
 Post visiting Agra, head west to the state of Rajasthan, famous for its forts, palaces and tales of valor and gallantry.
 Post the Golden Triangle, visit Udaipur, amongst the most beautiful cities of India, also known as the city of lakes and the Venice of the East.

 After the breakfast, the tour guide will pick you up from the hotel and take you for a guided sightseeing of Old and New Delhi.
 This tour includes the following places: Red Fort: The term Red Fort is taken from a Hindi word Lal, which means red and Quila which means fort.
 The structure of the Red Fort is very uneven and it is placed in an octet shape along the Yamuna River.
 This fort is delimited by a wall of about 2.4 km in perimeter and is constructed of red sandstone.
 In 1638, Shah Jahan started building this huge fort and it was completed in 1648.
 The fort has a Diwan-e-Am (Hall for public audience), a Rang Mahal (a water- cooled apartment of royal ladies) and a Pearl Mosque, which was constructed with white marble.
 Red fort has two main entrances the Delhi Gate and the Lahori gate, and both this gates face the renowned Chandni Chowk.
 Jama Masjid: Jama Masjid is one of the country’s major mosques where hundreds and thousands of Muslims offer their prayers even today.
 Jama Masjid was constructed by Shah Jahan as an architectural extravaganza in 1658.
 The wonders of construction in Jama Masjid are seen in the long stretches of stairs and the hefty courtyard.
 Chandni Chowk (Silver Street): Chandni Chowk is well-known for its colorful streets with the famous shopping spots of Old Delhi.
 It also has the country’s best known extensive market for textiles, electronic goods and watches.
 Entire Chandni Chowk was designed by Jahanara Begum, Shah Jahan’s beloved daughter and was then populated by the well-to-do families of that time.
 The famous Paranthawale Gali, known for its mouthwatering paranthas is also located in Chandni Chowk.
 The famous gold market, Dariba Kalan is also situated here.
-Raj Ghat : An elementary square platform of black marble on the banks of Yamuna River, symbolizes the spot where Mahatma Gandhi was cremated followed by his assassination in 1948.
+Raj Ghat : An elementary square platform of black marble on the banks of Yamuna River, it symbolizes the spot where Mahatma Gandhi was cremated in 1948.
 A dedicatory ritual takes place each Friday, in his memory.
 India Gate: India Gate is a free standing, 42-meter high arch.
 It was built in 1931 and was formerly called the All India War Memorial in the memory of the 90,000 soldiers of the Indian Army who died in World War I. The names of the warriors are engraved all along the walls of the arch.
 The eternal flame was lit here to honor the Amar Jawan (Immortal Soldier), in 1971.
 Rashtrapati Bhavan (President’s House): Rashtrapati Bhavan is the authorized residence of the President of the country.
 It was designed by Lutyens, and was the official residence of the Viceroy when the British ruled India.
 Humayun’s Tomb: Nine years after the death of Humayun, Haji Begum (widow of Humayun) built this tomb in 1565-66 in his memory.
 Qutub Minar: This outstanding building in the Southern part of the capital was built by the Muslim King; Qutab–ud–din Aibak in 1199 A.D.
 The Minar (tower) is 72.5 meters tall and its base is a mosque.
 Overnight stay in Delhi.

 You will be met by one of our representatives who will assist you with the check-out formalities.
 You will then start your trail to Agra, the next stop on your Golden Triangle tour package.
 The drive from Delhi to Agra will be via the new Express way, one of India’s finest highways.
 Agra is situated on the bank of Yamuna River.
 It is the dwelling place to India’s famous monument, the Taj Mahal.
 Agra was the capital of Mughal Empire in the 16th & 17th centuries.
 On your arrival at the hotel in Agra, you will again be met by our representative and will be assisted with check in formalities.
 Later in the afternoon, the tour guide will pick you up for the guided sightseeing trip of Taj Mahal and the Agra Fort.
 Taj Mahal: One of the Wonders of the World, the UNESCO World Heritage Site, the white-marbled mausoleum is an epitome of beauty.
 The Emperor Shah Jahan constructed the Taj Mahal in the memory of his wife Mumtaj Mahal who died during the birth of their child in 1631.
 The construction of this famous monument is said to have taken 22 years, starting from 1631.
 Over 20,000 artisans were working day and night for the construction of this landmark.
 The visit to the Taj Mahal, will long be remembered by you as the highlight of your Golden Triangle Tour.
 Agra Fort: Emperor Akbar started the construction of this huge red sandstone Agra Fort on the bank of Yamuna River in 1565.
 It was mainly constructed for the soldiers until his grandson, Shah Jahan, added more opulent accommodations.
 There are a number of attractive buildings within its porches such as Samman Burj, where Shah Jahan was imprisoned by his son, Moti Masjid, a white marble mosque, Diwan–e–Am, Diwan–e–Khas, Jahangir’s Palace, Khaas Mahal and Shish Mahal.
 Overnight stay in Agra.